AbdelazizMaher/Embedded_Linux/Embedded_Linux/07_InitProcess/README.md

 ### 2. SystemV Init

 SystemV init is one of the traditional init systems found in Unix-like operating systems.
-It sequentially starts services defined in a series of shell scripts located in /etc/rc.d directories.
+It sequentially starts services defined in a series of shell scripts located in `/etc/rc.d` directories.

 #### Features of SystemV Init:

-- Sequential startup of services defined in runlevel-specific directories.
+- Sequential startup of services defined in runlevel-specific directories. ( `Inittab` runs the rcS script at bootup )
-- Init scripts typically follow a naming convention (e.g., S##service for start and K##service for stop).
+- Init scripts under `init.d` typically follow a naming convention (e.g., S##service for start and K##service for stop).
 - Supports runlevels for defining system states.

 Configuration Example: